 You need a user account to be able to access KBase’s user interfaces, APIs, workspaces, and more.

 The KBase SDK is a set of tools for developing new KBase Apps.
-The SDK makes it straightforward to add open source bioinformatics tools to KBase’s App Catalog.
+The SDK enables external developers to add open source bioinformatics tools to KBase’s App Catalog.

-The KBase SDK offers members of the KBase community a mechanism to add open-source, open-license (e.g., GNU Public License) analysis tools to KBase so that they run on KBase’s computational architecture and are available through the KBase Narrative Interface.
-Community developers can even write brand new tools that take advantage of the KBase Structured Data Types and large KBase Reference Data Resources.
-Please see which tools have already been made available in our App Catalog and add your own!
+The KBase SDK offers members of the KBase community a mechanism to add open-source, open-license (as defined by OSI at https://opensource.org/licenses) analysis tools to KBase so that they run on KBase’s computational architecture and are available through the KBase Narrative Interface.
+Community developers can even write new tools that take advantage of the KBase Structured Data Types and large KBase Reference Data Resources.
+Check which tools have already been made available in our App Catalog and add your own!

 The figure at left shows a conceptual overview of KBase high-level architecture.
 KBase is based loosely on a service-oriented architecture that bundles related functionality into a set of independently scalable services that are managed to provide responsive interaction via the Narrative Interface.